 In the afternoon, four specialists in early pianos—the English pianist and music historian Nicholas Mathew, the Turkish pianist Sezi Seskir, the Polish pianist and writer Martyna Wlodarczyk, and the American pianist Eric Zivian—are joined by the period violinist Carla Moore in a wide-ranging program of music by Beethoven’s contemporary inspirations, adversaries, and anxious nineteenth-century followers.

 This event is funded in part by a grant through the National Endowment for the Arts (NEA) Art Works program.

 EMA is pleased to be presenting BFX’s inaugural “Community Baroque Play Day”— a chance for all members of community early music ensembles, from baroque orchestras, medieval choirs and gamba groups, to recorder orchestras, to come gather for a cheery day of musicking and getting to know your fellow community early musicians from across the West and North America!

 Celebrate the final day of the festival with a 45-minute, free performance of early music on Sunday, June 14 at 2:00 pm at “The Campanile”, the third-tallest bell-and-clock tower in the world and one of the most iconic symbols of UC Berkeley.

-The 2018 Berkeley Festival allows for intimate contact with some of the great performers, teachers and scholars on today’s early music scene.
+The 2020 Berkeley Festival will allow for intimate contact with some of the great performers, teachers and scholars on today’s early music scene.
 New events will be added throughout the spring.
 Please check back for updates.